The red circle indicates the time we discuss in this section

 Horimono (彫り物: Carving) —————Often hi (grooves) is curved

-Sun-nobi Tanto > Jo-sun Tanto > Sun-zumari Tanto
+Sun-nobi Tanto > Jo-sun Tanto (approx. 10 inches) > Sun-zumari Tanto

-Takenoko-zori Jo-sun Tanto (筍反定寸) ———– This type of tanto was made during the Sengoku period.
-This type of sword resembles the sword made by Rai Kunimitsu of Yamashiro Den.
-(Below illustration)
+Takenoko-zori Jo-sun Tanto (筍反定寸短刀) ———– This type of tanto was made during the Sengoku period.
+It resembles the swords made by Rai Kunimitsu of Yamashiro Den.
+(Illustration below)

-Hamon (刃文)———–Hoso-suguha (細直刃: Narrow straight hamon).
+Hamon (刃文: Tempered line)———–Hoso-suguha (細直刃: Narrow straight hamon).
 Katai-ha (illustration below) shows somewhere on the blade.
-Masame–hada (Straight grain pattern) may appear on the mune side.
+Masame–hada (Straight grain pattern) may appear on the mune side

 Ji-hada (地肌: Area between shinogi and tempered line)——— Shirake (白け) whitish surface) sometimes appears.
-Uturi (the whitish faint cloud-like effect) on Ji-hada appears.
+Uturi (the whitish light cloud-like effect) on Ji-hada appears.

-Sun-nobi Tanto (寸延短刀)–———Tanto of this type is similar to the Sakizori tanto which is the one from the late Soshu Den style.
+Sun-nobi Tanto (寸延短刀)–———Tanto of this type is similar to the Sakizori tanto which is from the late Soshu Den style.
 You may see hitatsura (see below illustration).
-But unlike Soshu Den, the hitatsura type hamon shows more on the lower part of the tanto, less on the upper part.
+Unlike Soshu Den, the Hitatsura type hamon shows more on the lower part of the tanto, less on the upper part.

 Hirazukuri Takenokozori Sunzumari Tanto (平造筍反寸延短刀)

-This is a unique tanto for the Sengoku period.
-Hirazukuri means a flat surface sword without a shinogi, no yokote line, or no obvious kissaki.
-Takenoko-zori means the shape of a bamboo shoot (back of the sword curves inward).
-Sun-zumari means shorter than 10 inches long (shorter than 8.5 shaku, 25.7 cm).
-The width of the lower part of the blade is wide and thick, the width of the tip is narrow and thin.
-It has a sharp look.
+This is a unique tanto in the Sengoku period.
+Hirazukuri means a flat surface sword without shinogi, yokote line, or obvious kissaki.
+Takenoko-zori means bamboo shoot shape (back of the sword curves inward).
+Sun-zumari means shorter than 10 inches long (shorter than 8.5 shaku, or 25.7 cm).
+The lower part of the blade is wide and thick, and the tip is narrow and thin.
+It has a piercing sharp look.

 - Hamon (刃文: Tempered line)———Wide tempered line, nioi base.
 Irregular hamon, wide suguha (straight) and Chu-suguha (medium straight).
-The hamon in the boshi area turns back deep.
+The hamon in the boshi area turns back long.